Grant-Giesbrecht/Quark/syntax.md

 _NOTE_: AMLs beginning with 'TRUE_IF_' are interpreted by quark as components of an expanded 'if' statement.
 As such, they will be recognized as acceptable locations to insert a gap between two contiguous blocks.

-## Subroutines:
+## Block Substitutions:

-Subroutines are a crude function analog.
+Block Substitutions (Blocksubs) are a poor-man's subroutine.
+They're find and replace style code blocks.

-### Subroutine Definition:
+### Blocksub Definition:

-* A subroutine is defined by starting a line with `#SUBROUTINE`.
+* A blocksub is defined by starting a line with `#BLOCKSUB`.
 It must be followed by the function name, then opening and closing parentheses.
-Anything within the parentheses will be interpreted as subroutine arguments, with commas separating arguments.
+Anything within the parentheses will be interpreted as blocksub arguments, with commas separating arguments.
 An opening block character `{` must be on the same line.

 ### Interrupt Service Routine (ISR) Declarations: